 The Radio City Rockettes are known for their flawless kick line and megawatt smiles, but there’s much more to the legendary dance company.
 The precision choreography is fast-paced and physically demanding, and dancers can perform up to four times a day.
-To ensure that hopefuls have what it takes to join the company, auditions are designed to show the caliber of work that’s required of those hired.
-To get a sense of how to make it to the Radio City stage, creative director Karen Keeler, herself a longtime Rockette, and dancer Jacie Scott share what you should know on arriving at the annual open call with 500 other dancers.
+To ensure that hopefuls have what it takes to join the company, Rockettes auditions are designed to show the caliber of work that’s required of those hired.
+If you're hoping to become a Rockette and make it to the Radio City stage yourself, you'll have to start at the annual open call (along with 500 other dancers).
+We spoke with the company's creative director Karen Keeler, herself a longtime Rockette, and dancer Jacie Scott, to find out what you can expect at the Rockettes audition—and how to stand out from the crowd.

 What can dancers expect at the audition?

 Karen Keeler: They can expect to do jazz, tap, and kick combinations.
 I’m very interactive; I walk through the room as they’re learning combinations and give notes.
 If I give a note and I don’t see it applied, that tells me a lot about their work ethic.
 A takeaway from the process is that they’ve learned how to work in a different way than they’ve worked before.
 I treat it more like a class than an audition and I try to get a sense of them as individuals.
 Jacie Scott: I approach Rockette auditions as if I’m going to class.
 I go in with the idea of putting my best foot forward, processing everything given to me, and executing it in a way that I will be proud of.
 I encourage myself and others to go into auditions as if they’re doing it for themselves so they don’t get distracted by everyone else or try to do what another person is doing.
 Focus on what you can do and take it one step at a time, because a lot will be thrown at you.

 Is there a dance background Rockette hopefuls should have?